Humanitec-DemoOrg/mvp-workshop/README.md

 [Day 2](day2-dev.md):
 - Golden path DEV-1: I want to deploy my Workload
 - Golden path DEV-2: I want to see the status of the Deployment of my Workload
-- Golden path DEV-3: I want to see the resource dependencies available for my Workloads
+- Golden path DEV-3: I want to see which resources I can use for my Workload
 - Golden path DEV-4: I want to expose my Workload via a DNS